Claire Eccles: West Coast League

 On May 16, 2017, the Victoria HarbourCats of the West Coast League, a collegiate summer baseball league, announced the signing of Eccles.
 Following the announcement, R. A. Dickey, a knuckleballer pitching in the major leagues, posted a message of congratulations on Twitter.

 On June 8, Eccles made her HarbourCats debut against the Wenatchee AppleSox, becoming the first woman to play in the WCL.
 She entered in relief and pitched two innings, giving up one hit, one walk, and two runs.
 On June 18, Eccles made her first start and earned her first win for Victoria, as the HarbourCats won 11–2 in a non-league game against the Kitsap BlueJackets, a former WCL team.
 She appeared in eight games for the HarbourCats in 2017.

 The team announced on its website that she would have returned for its 2018 season but was ultimately not on the roster.

 Pitching style

 Eccles throws three pitches, a two-seam fastball, curveball and knuckleball.
 Although she throws a knuckleball, she uses her pitches evenly and does not consider herself a "knuckleball pitcher".

+Women's Pro Baseball League

+In the inaugural Women's Pro Baseball League draft, Eccles was selected 38th overall by WPBL New York as an outfielder.